Hands-On GIS Modernization Builds Lasting Confidence

 When Ada County Highway District’s (ACHD) aging ArcGIS Enterprise system began limiting functionality, the organization seized the chance to modernize.

-Partnering with Resource Data for structured planning and over-the-shoulder coaching, ACHD deployed a fresh Enterprise environment and eliminated decades of legacy clutter in the process.
+Partnering with Resource Data for structured planning and over-the-shoulder coaching, ACHD deployed a fresh Enterprise environment and eliminated technical debt in the process.
 With renewed confidence and capability, ACHD now manages a secure, scalable GIS platform that powers daily operations across Idaho’s most populated county.

 Key Takeaways